SocketDotTech/socket-docs/docs/writing-apps.md

 ## Introduction

-In this guide, we’ll build a **SuperToken application** using the SOCKET Protocol.
+In this tutorial, we’ll build a **SuperToken application** using the SOCKET Protocol.

 You’ll learn how to: